Skip to main content

 Find the best errors and omissions insurance

 At ThinkInsure, we can help you find the proper errors and omissions policy.
 We’ll compare quotes from the top insurers in Canada to find the best rates and coverage.
-Speak with an advisor today and make sure you are protected.

 Key takeaways about errors and omissions insurance

-• With E&O coverage, you’ll receive financial protection in case of an alleged error, mistake or negligence.
+• E&O coverage provides financial protection for costs such as lawyer fees, damages, and settlements in case of an alleged error, mistake, or negligence.

 What is errors and omissions insurance?